Top 10 Low Thyroid Symptoms Explained + Your next steps

 In addition to influencing your energy production thyroid hormone also impacts other hormones that regulate energy levels like cortisol.

-Low thyroid hormone also causes issues with cortisol which can lower energy levels as well.
+Low thyroid hormone also causes issues with cortisol which can lower energy levels as well (7).

 #4.
 Unexplained hair loss

-Hypothyroid patients often complain of changes to their hair quality and texture.
-In addition many hypothyroid patients also experience significant hair loss.
+Hypothyroid patients often complain about changes to their hair quality and texture.
+In addition, many hypothyroid patients also experience significant hair loss.

 These changes happen for 2 main reasons:

-Thyroid hormone has direct influence on your hair follicles and stimulates hair production.
+Thyroid hormone has a direct influence on your hair follicles and stimulates hair production.

 Thyroid hormone is required for optimal nutrient absorption and low thyroid hormone sets you up for developing nutrient deficiencies like low iron and B12 deficiency.

 Both iron and B12 are required for proper hair growth.